jeremylee73/heads-up-poker/README.md

     Once you are done looking, you can click Next Hand.
 If after the hand, one player has 0 chips, you will advance to the Play screen with a message that you won or lost.
     Otherwise, you will be redirected to the next hand and may continue to play.

+# How to Run:

+First, download the game files and place them into a folder.
+Open your terminal and navigate to within that folder.
+Next, type "flask run" into the terminal.
+A link should pop up, which when clicked, will take you to the webapp.

 # How to Play:

 #### Step 1: Registering/Logging In